 Parent-Child Interaction Therapy (PCIT)

 *TeleHealth/Virtual Therapy is available for families during this time.
-Email Kate Sorrell for questions and referrals.*
+Click here to submit a referral.

 During Parent- Child Interaction Therapy (PCIT), parents learn play therapy skills to enhance their parent-child relationships.
 Parents also learn to manage their child’s behaviors through behavioral principles.
 Therapists will work with your family until your child’s behaviors at home improve.

 The program is specifically designed for children with behavioral issues between the ages of 2 and 7.